zeling595/tp/docs/DeveloperGuide.md

 **How the architecture components interact with each other**

-The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete pid/1`.
+The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `deletePerson pid/1`.

 ![Sequence Diagram of the Architecture](images/ArchitectureSequenceDiagram.png)